shuao23/shuao23.github.io/projects/project_cpu32.md

 labels:
   - Verilog
   - Virtuoso
-summary: A school project to design and synthesis of a simple 32 bit CPU
+summary: A integrated circuit layout of a simple 32 bit CPU implemented in Verilog
 ---

 WIP